Mixin vs Interface in Flutter Dart – Complete Guide

 - Every class in Dart is implicitly an interface — there's no separate keyword.

-- Mixins can't be instantiated and can optionally use
+- Mixins can optionally use

-- When in doubt: if you need interchangeability →
+- When in doubt: need interchangeability →

 implements.
-If you need shared behavior →with.
+Need shared behavior →with.

 Wrapping Up